-Jones is also largely credited with the development of 2007 NBA Lottery Draft pick Al Thornton, who came to Florida State as a little known freshman in 2004 and finished his career as one of the top players in school history.
+Jones is also largely credited with the development of 2007 NBA Lottery Draft pick Al Thornton, who came to Florida State as a little-known freshman in 2004 and finished his career as one of the top players in school history.
 After averaging just 2.8 points and 7.9 minutes played as a freshman, Thornton left Florida State for the NBA as an All-America Third Team and All-ACC First Team selection, the runner-up ACC Player of the Year and the eighth-leading all-time scorer in Seminole basketball history.
 Thornton was named to the NBA All-Rookie Team in his first professional season.
-Jones's coaching talents have also been extolled for his work with Tim Pickett, who came to Florida State as a junior college transfer and left as a First Team All-ACC selection and an NBA Draft pick.
+Jones's coaching talents have also been extolled for his work with Tim Pickett, who came to Florida State as a junior college transfer and left as an All-ACC First Team selection and an NBA Draft pick.

 FSU TEAM STATISTICAL IMPROVEMENT

 Jones is an extraordinary teacher of defensive principles and the Seminoles have deservedly earned the reputation as the best defensive team in all of college basketball.
 The statistics validate the reputation.
-Florida State has ranked in the nation’s top 10 in field goal percentage defense in four of the last six seasons and has advanced to the NCAA Tournament each time they ranked in the top 10.
+Florida State has ranked in the nation’s top 10 in field goal percentage defense in four of the last seven seasons and has advanced to the NCAA Tournament each time they ranked in the top 10.
 Not only was Florida State’s .363 field goal percentage defense in 2011 the fifth best mark in NCAA history – but it was the best in the ACC since 1960.
 The Seminoles led the NCAA in field goal percentage defense in both 2010 and 2011.
 Jones’ coaching helped Miami lead the nation in field goal percentage defense during the 1998-99 season.
-Florida State has led the ACC in field goal percentage defense four of the last six years including a league record four consecutive seasons (2009-12) and led the ACC in blocked shots and steals in 2012 in becoming only the fourth team in league history to lead the ACC in both blocked shots and steals in the same season.
-Florida State has led the ACC in blocked shots in four of the last five seasons and is the league’s best shot blocking team in the last six years.
+Florida State has led the ACC in field goal percentage defense four of the last seven years including a league record four consecutive seasons (2009-12) and led the ACC in blocked shots and steals in 2012 in becoming only the fourth team in league history to lead the ACC in both blocked shots and steals in the same season.
+Florida State has led the ACC in blocked shots in four of the last six seasons and is the league’s best overall shot blocking team in the last seven years.

 SUCCESS AT MISSISSIPPI STATE